p-slash/qsonic/docs/source/howitworks.rst

 -------
 This stage includes eliminating quasars based on remaining pixels and SNR, reading files that are needed for calibration and then calibrating, masking pixels for sky, BAL and DLA features, and finally smoothing the pipeline variance (which only affects the weights and not the output IVAR column in delta files).

 As noted above, a right-side SNR (RSNR) cut is applied to remove quasars (if such an option is passed) while reading the spectra.
+If ``--coadd_arms before``, the spectrograph arms are coadded using a simple inverse variance weighting (note RSNR is calculated when arms were separate).
 The spectra are further recalibrated, masked, corrected and eliminated if short.

 We read and apply noise and flux calibrations in :func:`qsonic.scripts.qsonic_fit.mpi_noise_flux_calibrate`.
 See :mod:`qsonic.calibration` for :class:`NoiseCalibrator <qsonic.calibration.NoiseCalibrator>` and :class:`FluxCalibrator <qsonic.calibration.FluxCalibrator>`.

 We apply masks in :func:`qsonic.scripts.qsonic_fit.apply_masks`.
 See :mod:`qsonic.masks` for :class:`SkyMask <qsonic.masks.SkyMask>`, :class:`BALMask <qsonic.masks.BALMask>` and :class:`DLAMask <qsonic.masks.DLAMask>`.
 Masking is set by setting ``forestivar=0``. :class:`DLAMask <qsonic.masks.DLAMask>` further corrects for Lya and Lyb damping wings.
 Empty arms are removed after masking.
 Short spectra are also removed from the list.
+The shortness is based on ratio ``--skip`` and number of pixels where ``ivar > 0`` (see :meth:`qsonic.spectrum.Spectrum.is_long`).

 Inverse variance is smoothed by ``--smoothing-scale``, which will be the ingredient of ``forestweights``.
 'IVAR' column of the delta files are not smoothed, but 'WEIGHT' column will be.